MKuranowski/Impuls/readme.md

 Impuls uses [meson-python](https://meson-python.readthedocs.io/en/latest/index.html).
 The project layout is quite unorthodox, as Impuls in neither a pure-python module, nor a project with a bog-standard C/C++ extension.
-Instead the zig code is compiled into a shared library which is bundled alongside the python module.
+Instead, the zig code is compiled into a shared library which is bundled alongside the python module.

 Zig allows super easy cross-compilation, while using a shared library allows a single wheel